-AXIS Internet Dynamic DNS Service

-Use the AXIS Internet Dynamic DNS service to assign a host name for easy access to your network camera (requires Internet
+AXIS Internet Dynamic DNS Service - Use AXIS Internet Dynamic DNS Service to assign a host name for easy access to your network camera (requires Internet access).

-Click Settings... to register the camera with the Axis Internet Dynamic DNS service, or to modify the existing settings (requires access to the Internet).
-The domain name currently registered at the Axis Internet Dynamic DNS service for your product can at any time be removed.
+Click Settings... to register the camera with AXIS Internet Dynamic DNS Service, or to modify the existing settings (requires access to the Internet).
+The domain name currently registered at AXIS Internet Dynamic DNS Service for your product can at any time be removed.

-For more information, please refer to the online help 🕙 .
+For more information, please refer to the online help.